-- Choose a suitable antenna for the installation and decide on its initial position. - Determine the network technology being used and then use the appropriate signal quality limits (refer to the IDT user-guide). - Perform Network Signal tests (with the chamber lid closed) to confirm the logger connects to the mobile network and find the best location of the antenna.
-Reposition if required. - Perform test calls to confirm the logger can communicate with the DataGate server via the internet and (if required / available) SMS.
+- Choose a suitable antenna for the installation and decide on its initial position. - Determine the network technology being used and the appropriate signal quality limits that should be used (refer to the IDT user-guide). - Perform Network Signal tests to confirm the logger connects to the mobile network and find the best location of the antenna. - Perform test calls to confirm the logger can communicate with the DataGate server via the internet and (if required / available) SMS.